-List B
+List B - Group 1

+Documents where a time-limited statutory excuse lasts until the expiry date of permission to enter or permission to stay.
 Restrictions on right to work in the UK.
 These documents are subject to statutory limitations and a licence may be issued up to the expiry date of the permission to work.
 You will need to produce the documents to check immigration status/Right to work each time you apply to renew or extend your licence.